 He concludes that this is indeed the case, for several reasons:

-Furthermore, Aristotle holds that the best actions and states of character are not only good but also pursued for the sake of beauty.
-For instance, he describes civic courage (defending one's community in battle out of a feeling of obligation or for avoidance of shame) as not even true courage in comparison to courage acted upon because it is the right and beautiful thing to do; similarly for generosity, friendship, and other excellences of character.
+Furthermore, Aristotle holds that the best actions and states of character are not only good but also pursued for the sake of what is admirably appropriate (πρέπον) and beautifully right (καλός).
+For instance, he describes civic courage (defending one's community in battle out of a feeling of obligation or for avoidance of shame) as not quite true courage in comparison to courage acted upon because it is the beautifully right thing to do; similarly for generosity, friendship, and other excellences of character.
 Just as ethical beauty can be exhibited in a wide range of balanced and mindful actions and reactions (even in your manner of dying), so also music can be beautifully sad or joyous or poignant or powerful or even angry, and can beautifully represent many different states of character.
 This is why Aristotle thinks the beauty of music suits the best way of life; yet an Aristotelian philosophy of music would not countenance that which is merely pretty, the kind of music-box banality that sounds nice but has no depth or stature, but instead encourage the musical ambition (of scale, sublimity, virtuosity, excellence, and beauty) to match his conception of "greatness of soul" in ethics.